jaypatel0112/Course-Management-System-Project/ReadMe.md

 4. Course Specific Content
 5. Profile

 All of these Sections will be Accessible from a HomePage similar to Campus Connect.
-All the sections will be dsiplayed as Cards to select from.
+All the sections will be displayed as Cards to select from.
 The prototype for this app demonstrates these features and is located [here.](https://docs.google.com/presentation/d/1QjD8G9kpWbk5O_mX6PxxExSkT-fPpU7aEpygSH_JCzo/edit?usp=sharing)

 # Project Members